lapce/lapce/docs/installing-with-package-manager.md

 ### Gentoo

 Lapce is available in Gentoos user repository GURU.
-If the GURU is not activated, it can be with:
+If GURU is not activated, it can be with:

 ```bash
 emerge --ask app-eselect/eselect-repository # install eselect repository